cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 Liu and Zoback [1992] devote some attention to the horizontal loading function (primarily, see the "Effect of Topography on Tectonic Stress" Section in their paper).
-While we do state in the beginnign of the section that we use methods derived by Liu and Zoback [1992], we realized that we should also cite their paper where we give the horizontal loading function, and we have edited the sentence equation
+While we do state in the beginning of the section that we use methods derived by Liu and Zoback [1992], we realized that we should also cite their paper where we give the horizontal loading function, and we have edited the sentence equation